LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Related Work

 In the past, we developed a model-based framework to model the medical rules for \guri{}~\citep{wang:16} with the \gls{uml} and \gls{ocl}.
 Next, we developed an impact analysis approach~\cite {wang:17} to study the impact of rule changes in response to \guri{}'s evolution (e.g., changes in regulations).
-In addition, we developed a search-based approach to automatically refactor rules~\cite {lu:19} to enhance rule understandability and maintainability.
-However, these approaches do not help finding problems in the modeled rules.
+In addition, we developed a search-based approach to automatically refactor rules~\cite{lu:19} to enhance rule understandability and maintainability.
+However, these approaches do not help find problems in the modeled rules.
 More recently, four studies advanced the testing at the \gls{crn}, mainly focusing on the \guri{} subsystem~\citep{laaber:23a, laaber:23b, isaku:23, chengjie:23}. \citet{laaber:23b} address the practical complexities of testing an evolving system, offering insights applicable to healthcare registries.
-Moreover, a case study focused on applying EvoMaster~\citep{arcuri:19} (an AI-based testing tool) to assess its effectiveness regarding code coverage, error detection, and domain-specific rule coverage at the \gls{crn}~\citep{laaber:23a}.
-Meanwhile, we also proposed EvoClass~\citep{isaku:23} by extending EvoMaster with a \gls{ml} classifier, showing significant cost reductions without compromising effectiveness.
+Moreover, we studied EvoMaster~\citep{arcuri:19} (an AI-based testing tool) to assess its effectiveness regarding code coverage, error detection, and domain-specific rule coverage at the \gls{crn}~\citep{laaber:23a}.
+We extended EvoMaster and proposed EvoClass~\citep{isaku:23} which uses a \gls{ml} classifier to significantly reduce cost without compromising effectiveness.
 Lastly, EvoCLINICAL~\citep{chengjie:23}, a cyber-cyber digital twin for \guri{}, was proposed, which with fine-tuning through active transfer learning, can deal with system evolution.
-In contrast to these existing works, we make new contributions by addressing the test oracle problem associated with rule execution results by employing differential testing.
+In contrast to these works, this paper addresses the test oracle problem associated with rule execution results by employing differential testing.
 Moreover, we tackle the challenge of generating \glspl{ehr} by leveraging the capabilities of \glspl{llm}.